Probing holographic flat bands at finite density: Probing the holographic phases by conductivity

-\paragraph{Probing the holographic phases by conductivity:} Let us probe our solutions by computing the optical conductivity.
+Let us probe our solutions by computing the optical conductivity.
 As rotation symmetry is broken, the conductivity becomes direction-dependent, with the principal axes expected to be given by the corresponding solution~\cite{Ji:2022ovs}, which in our case represents a nematic phase.
-The \emph{Ansatz} for the fluctuations therefore reads \begin{widetext}
+The \emph{Ansatz} for the fluctuations therefore reads